sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 The default format supported by the SidecarT is the `.ST` format.
 Starting from version v0.0.11, SidecarT can also read the `.MSA` format, converting it to `.ST` format on the fly.
 Under the covers, everything is a `.ST` file.

 A special mention to read-write images with the extions `.rw`.
 All `.ST` files are read-only files.
-The SidecarT board will create a copy of the `.ST` file with the `.rw` extension to emulate a writable floppy image.
+The Multi-device will create a copy of the `.ST` file with the `.rw` extension to emulate a writable floppy image.

 <figure class="video_container" style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; background: #000;">
     <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: 0;"